Mental Health Equity Program

 We are pleased to welcome Dr. Tye Hunt-Harrison to lead our program on mental health equity.
 This program takes a deep dive into the troubling and complex issues around mental health equity, and helps our department make important changes in the way we deliver clinical care and partner with the community.
 The program will have a strong clinical focus but also a research component that will be led by faculty member, Dr. Tamara Baker.

 Learn more about the Mental Health Equity Residency Education Track here

-The program’s four overarching and intersecting domains for advancing mental health equity are:
+The program’s three overarching and intersecting domains for advancing mental health equity are:

 - Patient Care– We are committed to eliminating the barriers to access and treatment, as well as improving the interface between the patient and provider.

 - Research- We are committed to increasing the diversity of researchers by outreach, mentoring, and research training opportunities.
 In addition, we are focused on increasing studies to eliminate healthcare disparities and the inclusion of a more diverse and representative study population.

 - Education– We are committed to improving the integration of issues pertaining to mental healthcare equity throughout the curriculum of our training programs.
 In spring 2022, PGY1s will have the opportunity to select the MHE Residency Training Track for its inaugural academic year.
 We are equally committed to improving the diversity of future clinicians and researchers via programs targeted to historically under-represented and marginalized groups at UNC Chapel Hill, Historically Black Colleges and Universities, and public secondary schools.